Article curated by Holly Godwin

 Learn more about Biomarkers on Exoplanets.

-Doubts have been raised, however, about the validity of these habitable zones, as surface water is thought to have been detected on celestial bodies outside a zone, most commonly via absorption spectroscopy - a method of analysing the light from a body to determine its composition.
-The water present on these planets can be maintained by processes such as tidal heating and radioactive decay, or pressurized by other means.
-It is also thought to be possible for water to be present on rogue planets or their moons.
+However, some doubts have been raised about the validity of Goldilocks Zones, as surface water is thought to have been detected on celestial bodies outside a zone, most commonly by cosmochemists via absorption spectroscopy – a method of analysing the light from a body to determine what the body is made of.
+The water present on these planets might be maintained by processes such as tidal heating and radioactive decay, or pressurised by other means.
+It's also thought to be possible for water to be present on rogue planets or their moons.
+Because these planets are migrating through cold outer space, any water present is assumed to be frozen a lot of the time, and thus inaccessible for life (but we don't know).

 So while these zones may be a good place to start the search for extraterrestrial life, maybe we should not limit ourselves to searching solely within their scope.